chocolatey/choco-wiki/ChocolateyFAQs.md

 ### How is Chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, Chocolatey is focused on applications and tools, and not necessarily developer focused.

+A typical way of stating the difference is "Developers use NuGet to get 3rd party libraries that they use to build the .NET tools and applications that they release with Chocolatey!"

 ### How is/will Chocolatey be different than apt?